Houthis: Public opinion

-A survey conducted in 2024 by the Sanaa Center for Strategic Studies found that only 8% of Yemenis in Houthi-controlled areas had a positive view of the Houthi movement, compared to 3% in both government-controlled areas and contested areas.
+A survey conducted in 2024 by the Sana'a Center for Strategic Studies found that only 8% of Yemenis in Houthi-controlled areas had a positive view of the Houthi movement, compared to 3% in both government-controlled areas and contested areas.
 Conversely, 20%, 34%, and 39% in these areas, respectively, expressed negative views.

 Sanctions

 In January 2024, the US and UK imposed sanctions on key Houthi figures, including the defense minister, in response to the Houthi attacks on international shipping in the Red Sea that escalated in November 2023.
 The new sanctions were imposed in addition to the existing sanctions against 11 Houthi individuals and 2 entities, which remained in force.

-On April 28, 2025, the U.S. Treasury Department sanctioned three shipping companies for their role in delivering oil products to the Houthis.
+On 28 April 2025, the U.S. Treasury Department sanctioned three shipping companies for their role in delivering oil products to the Houthis.
 The deliveries took place via the Houthi-controlled port of Ras Isa.

+On 8 April 2026, Costa Rica designated the Houthis as a terrorist organization.

 United States attacks on Yemen

 The U.S. launched a military campaign against Yemen in mid-March 2025, which it said was directed at Houthi military and strategic targets.
-The Houthis said women and children were killed in the attacks.
-The Houthis, backed by Iran, state that their operations, which have affected global trade, are in solidarity with Palestinians in Gaza.
+The attacks killed 153 civilians and wounded 243 more, according to the Pentagon's own assessment.
+The deaths included women and children, according to the Houthis.
+The group, backed by Iran, state that their operations, which have affected global trade, are in solidarity with Palestinians in Gaza.